codeflowap/multi-agent-agentkit/README.md

 ⚙️ Key Concepts Implemented
 Agent Collaboration
-Our tomasRouter orchestrates the Support SME and Marketing SME agents.
+Our sunCoreRouter orchestrates the Support SME and Marketing SME agents.
 The Support SME runs first to provide npsSummary, then the Marketing SME takes over to generate campaigns, demonstrating agents working in concert.

 Stateful Tooling & Shared Memory
 Agents and tools interact with network.state.kv to share data across the workflow. get_nps_insights and get_product_insights write their respective summaries/lists to this state, which Marketing SME then reads to formulate its campaigns.
 The save_campaign_ideas tool then stores the final output back into this state.

 Deterministic Routing
-The tomasRouter ensures a predictable flow (Support SME -> Marketing SME -> End), making the AI workflow reliable and easily debuggable.
+The sunCoreRouter ensures a predictable flow (Support SME -> Marketing SME -> End), making the AI workflow reliable and easily debuggable.
 It uses the presence of data in the shared state to decide the next step.

 Inngest Integration
 Leveraging inngest-cli and the Inngest Dev Server provides a powerful local development experience with live tracing, step-by-step visibility of agent inputs/outputs, and automatic retries.